 People who have the flu usually cough, sneeze, and have a runny nose.
 The droplets in a cough, sneeze or runny nose contain the flu virus.
 Other people can get the flu by breathing in these droplets or by getting them in their nose or mouth.

 How long can a sick person spread the flu to others?

 Most healthy adults may be able to spread the flu from one day before getting sick to up to 5 days after getting sick.
 This can be longer in children and in people who don't fight disease as well (people with weaker immune systems).

 What should I use to clean hands?

 Wash your children's hands with soap and water.
 Wash them for as long as it takes to sing the "Happy Birthday" song twice.
-If soap and water are not handy, use wipes or gels with alcohol in them unless they are visibly soiled.
-The gels should be rubbed into hands until the hands are dry.
+If soap and water are not handy, use a hand sanitizer.
+It should be rubbed into hands until the hands are dry.